balex89/sudoku-solver-frontend/README.md

 Config file `sudokuFrontend.ini` provides some customization options:

 #### Solver service socket
 Is specified in `[solverService]` section.
-E.g. to run on same host:
+E.g. to run on the same host:
 ```ini
 [solverService]
 host = localhost